-ART SALUTE – Artists’ Tribute to Soldiers of Indian Army
+ART SALUTE – Artists’ Tribute to Soldiers in India

 Salute is a physical act as a formal sign of respect to someone who has served the society.
 Commonly it is done by raising the right hand to the side of the head.